Fossil Rock Coal Mine

 PacifiCorp purchased the Trail Mountain mine from Mountain Coal Company, a subsidiary of Arco Coal, which in turn was a subsidiary of Atlantic Richfield.
 The economic conditions were making the mine's room-and-pillar and continuous miner methods more expensive than the low-cost longwall methods of other mines.
 PacifiCorp would lay off the Trail Mountain's miners, shut down operations at the Trail Mountain mine, and expand its own opertions into the Trail Mountain mine's coal reserves.
 "The area will eventually be mined from the Cottonwood operation."
 The two companies were mining coal from the same coal seam.
 PacifiCorp's current Cottonwood underground workings and operations were two miles distant from the Trail Mountain reserves, but would be linked within a year.
 (Emery County Progress, October 6, 1992; Salt Lake Tribune, October 29, 1992)

-(Read more about the Trail Mountain mine under PacifiCorp ownership)
+(Read more about the Trail Mountain mine under PacifiCorp ownership, from 1992 to 2014)

 After PacifiCorp

 Ark Land Company had been awarded the Cottonwood lease on January 8, 2008.
 It was a Utah State coal lease.
-This lease encompassed about 8200 acres in parts or all of 18 of the 36 sections in T17S, R6E.
+This lease encompassed about 8200 acres in parts or all of 18 of the 36 sections in T17S, R6E, located northwest of the Trail Mountain mine opening, and Cottonwood conveyor portal in Cottonwood Canyon.

-In mid-2011, the Cottonwood lease was transferred from Ark Land [subsidiary of Arch Coal] to Fossil Rock Fuels, which as a subsidiary of PacifiCorp and Rocky Mountain Power, as part of a settlement of litigation between Arch Coal and PacifiCorp.
+In mid-2011, the Cottonwood lease was transferred from Arch Coal subsidiary Ark Land to Fossil Rock Fuels, as a subsidiary of PacifiCorp and Rocky Mountain Power, as part of a settlement of litigation between Arch Coal and PacifiCorp.
 The Cottonwood tract is adjacent to PacifiCorp's existing, but inactive, Trail Mountain federal lease.
 (2013 Utah Coal Report)

 In June 2011, Fossil Rock Fuels, a wholly owned subsidiary of PacifiCorp, acquired the Cottonwood coal reserve lease in Emery County Utah, which contains an estimated 47 million tons of recoverable coal.
 PacifiCorp intends to sell the rights to the Fossil Rock coal reserves to a third party in the second quarter of 2015.
 (Documents on file with the Utah Division of Oil Gas and Mining)